LAD-LAB/mb-pipeline/pipeline/README.md

 If it's your first time running this notebook you'll likely need to install the packages it uses.

-`here` and `tidyverse` cna be installed with base R's package installation function:
+`here` and `tidyverse` can be installed with base R's package installation function:
 ```
 install.packages('here')
 install.packages('tidyverse')